Sir Henry St John-Mildmay, 5th Baronet: Biography

-St John-Mildmay was born in 1810, the son of Sir Henry St John-Mildmay, 4th Baronet and Charlotte Bouverie.
-He succeeded his father as baronet in 1848.
+St John-Mildmay was born in 1810, the son of Sir Henry St John-Mildmay, 4th Baronet and Charlotte Bouverie, who died on 5 August 1810.
+He succeeded his father as baronet on 17 January 1848.

 He was commissioned an officer in the 2nd Dragoon Guards, where he advanced to major before he resigned.
 He was later Commanding Officer and later Honorary Colonel of the North Hampshire Yeomanry.
 Serving as High Sheriff of Hampshire in 1862, he was also a Deputy Lieutenant of the county.

 Sir Henry St John-Mildmay died at Dogmersfield Park on 16 July 1902.
 He was succeeded by his eldest son Henry Paulet St John-Mildmay.

 Family

 St John-Mildmay married, in 1851, Honourable Helena Shaw Lefevre, daughter of Charles Shaw-Lefevre, 1st Viscount Eversley by his wife Emma Laura Whitbread.
 Lady St John-Mildmay died in 1897.
 They had seven children, of whom two daughters died young: